nicofirst1/MotionBot/README.md

 ### Solutions
 * Changing codec to _cv2.VideoWriter_fourcc(*'avc1')_ and extension to **.mov** sends a file (not a gif) which can be viewd both by the desktop and the mobile version of telegram
 * Final solution: Removed the codec calss and used **0x00000021** instead (with **.mp4** extension), found (here)[https://devtalk.nvidia.com/default/topic/1029451/-python-what-is-the-four-characters-fourcc-code-for-mp4-encoding-on-tx2/]

+## Video difference is laggy
+### Issue
+The video difference is send when a difference in frame is detected, this detection is time costly thus writing a frame to the video object too slowly.
+This brings to a laggy gif file

+### Tried Fixes
+* Remove *sleep(1/self.fps)* from while loop...